Vaishh1007/online_shop/README.md

 ## 📜 Features

 - 🛒 E-commerce platform
+A fully functional online shopping experience with product listings, cart, and checkout capabilities.
 - ⚡ Built with Vite for fast development
+Uses Vite as the build tool for lightning-fast startup, hot module replacement, and optimized builds.
-- 🐳 Dockerized using a **Distroless** image for enhanced security & performance
+- 🐳 Dockerized using a **Distroless** image for enhanced security & performance Containerized with a minimal, secure Distroless image for improved performance and reduced attack surface.
-- 🌐 Exposed on **port 5173** for deployment on servers
+- 🌐 Exposed on **port 5173** for deployment on servers Configured to run on port 5173, making it easy to serve in development or production environments.
-- 🔄 Supports **Volumes** & **Networks** for easy container management
+- 🔄 Supports **Volumes** & **Networks** for easy container management Leverages Docker volumes and networks to persist data and simplify service communication during deployment.

 ---